viktor-ferenczi/se-dotnet-torch/README.md

 ## Credits

-`*` The `PatchManager` code was copied from [PvPTeam Torch](https://github.com/PveTeam/Torch) in order to avoid duplicating that work.
+`*` The `PatchManager` code was copied from [PvPTeam Torch](https://github.com/PveTeam/Torch) (Apache License Version 2.0) in order to avoid duplicating that work.
 The changes were made by `zznty`.
 That repo contains another solution to run Torch on recent .NET.

 ## References